cloudbees-days/jenkins-x-workshop/workshop.md

 github username & api token.
 If you already have one, simply enter the values when prompted.
 If you don't have an api token, click on the link provided to generated one and enter the token value into the prompt.
-You may be prompted for your GitHub api token twice, make sure you enter the same toke.
+You may be prompted for your GitHub api token twice, make sure you enter the same token.

 * Do you wish to use GitHub as the pipelines Git server: `Yes`
-*

 ### Jenkins Installation